Philosophy (PHIL)

 PHIL 6340 Aesthetics (3 credits)

-Considers one or more of the following problems in aesthetic theory: expression, representation, art and knowledge, aesthetics and society, method.
+Considers one or more of the following problems in aesthetic theory: expression, representation, art and knowledge, aesthetics and society, and method.

 Level of Study: Graduate